Myidjoy/FetchUsersList-React-Typescript-ReduxToolkit/README.md

 next step is to click on the button 'apply'

+You can change fields ( name, username, email) by double clicking on them.

+The "Find" field should be cleared by yourself.

 //////////////////////////////////////////

 At first you should create a directory for the project.